Doctor of Musical Arts Programs

 For composers, when all compositions and the major project have been approved and all other requirements have been fulfilled, the candidate’s doctoral committee will administer the final oral examination.
 At the option of the committee, a written examination may also be required.
 The final examination(s) shall be concerned with the compositions, the major project, and the candidate’s grasp of the field of specialization and its relation to other fields.
 The final examination will not be given in the same semester as the qualifying examination.

 Following admission to candidacy, doctoral students are allowed five years to complete all remaining degree requirements.
-An extension of time may be permitted only upon repetition of the qualifying examination and completion of any other requirements specified by the student’s doctoral committee.
+Extensions may be requested according to the guidelines posted in the WVU Graduate catalog.